 The property was pretty much all accessible with ramp leading down to the beach area.
 Although the beach was not accessible because there were no beach wheelchairs nor plank, rubber, or paved walkways.
 The resort does have two pools, but only the main pool has an accessible lift.
 The main pool has a bar and is pretty large with an infinity edge that looked over the beach and ocean.
 The whole pool was only about 4 feet deep, so you may want to wear water shoes as I ended up scraping my feet a little.
 And unfortunately, the hot tubs do not have lifts, which was a sad moment for us.

 The resort has three restaurants.
 One at the pool, where the bar is, is only open for lunch.
 There is a bar/café that serves lunch and dinner.
 Then a main restaurant that serves breakfast and dinner.
 The breakfast is open to anyone and the dinner on most nights is a reservation only and set course meal.
 We did not get the chance to eat at the reservation only dinner, but the rest of the food was pretty good and fresh.
 The resort also has a small general store on the basement level, which is also the same level as the street entrance.
-Being across the street from La Isla, which has a bunch of restaurants, made for good choosing on what to eat.
-Or being that the rooms are kitchenette style, you could make your own dinner.
+Being across the street from La Isla, which has a bunch of restaurants, made for good choices on what to eat.
+Or being that the rooms are kitchenette style, you could make your dinner.
 But who wants to do that on vacation?

-I would like to stay at this resort again only if they have fix the situation with the sliding door threshold, they need to have a shower chair and they need a lift into at least one of the hot tubs.
+I would like to stay at this resort again only if they have fixed the situation with the sliding door threshold, they need to have a shower chair and they need a lift into at least one of the hot tubs.
 But other than those issues the resort management took care of the things we asked for.